 - Place the blue corn tortilla between a kitchen towel to keep it warm.
 Repeat the steps with the remaining dough.

-- If you having troubles to lay the tortilla on the skillet for cooking, wet your hands a little bit so it won’t stick to your fingers.
+- If you having trouble laying the tortilla on the skillet for cooking, wet your hands a little bit so it won’t stick to your fingers.

 - Masa dough will let you know when it needs more or less water, so “listen to her”.